top of page

 For you, it might be letting go of the control, or letting go of the perfectionism and the detail, or "I like it to be done a certain way."

 For them, it might be seeing themselves as somebody who is able to do tasks like this, who is able to step up, who is able to deputise.
+They need to see that they are capable, that you have that belief in them, but also they have that belief in it for themselves as well.

 One of the best things I ever learned in my leadership years is that when we hold onto tasks, we're really depriving somebody else of that opportunity to develop and grow.
 Which kind of falls out of line with how most people talk about wanting to be as a leader.